Food Security

 - other items (such as prescription medications)

-Images: courtesy Uki Community Gardens
+Images: courtesy Uki Village Gardens

 STEP 3: Prepare Your Emergency Food Supply